Nikola Pejaković: "Haljinica boje lila"

 Pejaković wrote the folk music hit "Haljinica boje lila" ("A lily colored dress"), with his, at the time, girlfriend and turbo folk singer Lola, with whom he recorded the song.
 The song was recorded with at the time anonymous producer Željko Joksimović, being eventually released on Lola's album Crne oči (Dark eyes) in 2001.
 A live version of the song was released on the second studio album, Kolja, released in 2009.

 The Croatian pop singer Severina recorded a cover version of the song in 2008 on her album Zdravo Marijo (Hail Mary), featuring the arrangements made by Goran Bregović.

+Personal life

+Pejaković is an active supporter of Aleksandar Vučić and his Serbian Progressive Party.